 What to Say When you Talk to Yourself

-Knee surgery got you down?
-No worries, we've got your daily dose of inspiration right here!
+Knee Replacement surgery got you down?
+No worries, I've got your daily dose of inspiration right here!
 Take a moment each day to read this and get the encouragement you need after your total knee replacement.
 Keep pushing towards a stronger, healthier you!

 Print this out and place it on your bathroom mirror!
 Repeat it to yourself daily as needed.